LinaGomez-lab/Prediction_Model_Cancer_Met/README.md

 ### **Context:**

 This project is part of the Women in Data Science (WiDS) Datathon 2024 (Challenge 2), focusing on a healthcare issue crucial for advancing equity for women globally.
-The datathon aims to identify potential disparities in treatment and investigate the underlying factors contributing to these biases, including demographic and societal elements.
+The Datathon aims to identify potential disparities in treatment and investigate the underlying factors contributing to these biases, including demographic and societal elements.
 Addressing healthcare inequity is a global challenge with a significant impact on women’s health, which is vital for the well-being of societies and economies.

 ### **Objective:**
 This project proposes a predictive model to estimate the time to metastatic cancer diagnosis in breast cancer patients, identifying key features that influence this timeline.